 - 1. General - a.
 English Learner Defined - i.
 Incoming English Learner (EL): An EL who is transferring into WCSD from another U.S. school district (Nevada or other state). - ii.
-Newcomer English Learner (EL): An immigrant/New in Country (NIC) student who has attended U.S. schools for less than 1 full school year, and whose primary or home language is not English, regardless of English language proficiency. - For the purposes of this document, a student who has spent the previous 4 years or more out of U.S. schools AND whose primary or home language is not English AND who scores below 2.0 on all four domains of the English language proficiency placement test is considered a Newcomer EL. - 2) In accordance with federal laws and regulations, schools must administer a state approved English language proficiency assessment to determine if the student is EL. - iii.
-Short-Term English Learner (EL): An EL who has attended U.S. schools for less than 5 years, regardless of English language proficiency. - iv.
+Newcomer English Learner (EL): An immigrant/New in Country (NIC) student who has attended U.S. schools for less than 1 full school year, and whose primary or home language is not English, regardless of English language proficiency. - a) For the purposes of this document, a student who has spent the previous 4 years or more out of U.S. schools AND whose primary or home language is not English AND who scores below 2.0 on all four domains of the English language proficiency placement test is considered a Newcomer EL. - b) In accordance with federal laws and regulations, schools must administer a state approved English language proficiency assessment to determine if the student is EL. - iii.
+Short-Term English Learner (EL): An EL who has attended U.S. schools for less than 6 years, regardless of English language proficiency. - iv.
 Long-Term English Learner (EL): An EL who has attended U.S. schools for 6 years or more and may exhibit poor academic performance in core subject areas and/or on standardized achievement tests. - b.
-Before proceeding to placement of an English Learner (EL), refer to Administrative Procedure 6711, Initial Registration and Assessment of Incoming and Newcomer ELs (Middle & High School).
+Before proceeding to placement of an English Learner (EL), refer to Administrative Procedure 6711, Initial Registration and Assessment of Incoming and Newcomer ELs (Middle & High School). - c.
+If enrolling after the 20th day of the semester, refer to Administrative Procedure 6710, Late Entry English Learners.

-- c.
-If enrolling after the 20th day of the semester, refer to Administrative Procedure 6710, Late Entry English Learners. - d.
+- d.
 In order to accelerate language acquisition by maximizing interactions between students and allowing teachers to provide more individualized instruction, class sizes for Newcomer/Short-Term EL courses should not exceed 15 students, and class sizes for Academic Language Development should not exceed 20 students1. - 2.
 Orientation of Newcomer/Short-Term ELs - a.
-The EL teacher, assistant, or Department designee (at sites without an EL teacher) with help from an interpreter as needed will explain assessment results and program options to student and parents/guardians, and assist with registration as needed. - b.
+The EL teacher, assistant, or Department designee (at sites without an EL teacher) with help from an interpreter as needed will explain assessment results and program options to student and parents/guardians and assist with registration as needed. - b.
 The counselor at the Newcomer site or zoned school with help from an interpreter and EL teacher as needed will explain and clarify promotion and graduation requirements, including but not limited to the following: - i.
-High School EL Program & Course Descriptions - ii.
+Middle School EL Program & Course Descriptions - ii.
 Sample Schedule Plan for Short Term MS-HS ELs - iii.
-The Pathway (formerly Gateway) and diploma options - iv.
-General school support services - v.
-Alternative and credit recovery options - vi.
-Requirements/opportunities to continue at the high school past the age of 18 and/or be granted additional year(s) to reach graduation (see also Administrative Procedure 6707, Credit Deficient & Age 18+ English Learners) - c.
-The counselor at the Newcomer site or zoned school, with input from the EL teacher and/or Department of ELD, will use initial assessment results and student educational history to determine the most appropriate EL and general course placement for the Newcomer or incoming Short-Term English Learner.
+Requirements for promotion to high school and opportunities to continue EL services at the high school level - iv.
+The Pathway Curriculum (formerly Gateway) and diploma options - v.
+General school support services - vi.
+Alternative and credit recovery options - c.
+The counselor at the Newcomer site or zoned school, with input from the EL teacher and/or Department of EL, will use initial assessment results and student educational history to determine the most appropriate EL and general course placement for the Newcomer or incoming Short-Term EL.
 Placement data points may include: - i.
 English proficiency results on the state-approved initial assessment - ii.
 Prior EL course placement - iii.
-Existing transcripts and transfer credits
+Existing transcripts and transfer credits - iv.
+Academic, cultural and linguistic background - v.
+Enrollment in an educational program in the home country - vi.
+Middle School EL Placement Test